-Last month, while preparing for our session on Amazon’s Accessibility, we discovered just how desirable it can be to have Alexa read to us.
-Amazon’s well known, much loved, voice assistant will read you the books in your Kindle or Audible library.
-All you have to do is ask.
+While researching Amazon’s Accessibility, we discovered just how desirable it can be to have Alexa read to us.
+Amazon’s well known, much loved, voice assistant will read Kindle e-books with her voice or play Audible audiobooks, all you have to do is ask.

 This is surely one of the easiest options available for reading books.
-It’s a natural for people with vision loss, and a great convenience for people who want to continue reading while they do other things.
+It’s a natural for people with vision loss, and a great convenience for anyone who wants to continue reading while they do other things.
 Ironically, Alexa’s skills do not even come under the heading of ‘accessibility’, yet it is the functionality we’ve been waiting for.

 The very same voice commands that control the reading on the tablet, do the same on an Amazon Echo speaker.
 Alexa can read Kindle books that are authorized for Text to Speech or Screen Reader Enabled.
 It seems the majority of books are eligible, just be sure to check before you buy a Kindle book.